milanvdmaaten/portfolio/content/blog/ns/index.md

       than 48px?
 Is the font size large enough?
 Etc.

       Checking these things eventually helped us to make each component compliance with the WCAG2.0 guidelines.
+And as a result that the NS environments can be used by everyone.
   - type: textBlock
     body: >-
       ## Step 4: Concept